Having a Gastroscopy and Colonoscopy

 • If you are unable to keep your appointment please notify the Endoscopy unit as soon as possible

-• It is our aim for you be seen and investigated as soon as possible after your arrival.
+• It is our aim for you to be seen and investigated as soon as possible after your arrival.
 However the department is busy and your investigation may be delayed.
 If emergencies occur, these patients will obviously be given priority over less urgent cases.

 • The hospital cannot accept any responsibility for the loss or damage of personal property during your time on these premises.